faforus/cv-portfolio/README.md

 Next.js / TypeScript / Tailwind / FramerMotion Library

-CV / Portfolio one pager
+CV / Portfolio App

+This app was inspired by Sonny Sangha's tutorial, but I have made significant improvements by removing minor bugs and redesigning the layout for better responsiveness, which was lacking in the original version.

-I used Sonny Sangha's tutorial as a starting point to create this app, but I have since modified and improved it to better suit my needs.
-Throughout this process, I learned new tricks with Tailwind and implemented other best practices to make the app more responsive and efficient.
+Throughout the development process, I learned new tricks with Tailwind CSS and implemented other best practices to enhance the app's responsiveness and efficiency.

-Please note that this is only a draft version, and I plan to make significant improvements and personalize it further to align with my preferences.
+The main cahhange I encountered was particularly with the mobile viewport height, which includes the additional address or navigation bar.
+However, I learned a JavaScript workaround and also discovered newly implemented mobile viewport units such as dvh, lvh, and svh.